What you need to know when measuring your ring size

 Aside from seasonal fluctuations, your finger size also changes throughout the day depending on your environment, your activities, and your unique body.
 For example, you may wake with puffier fingers in the morning which settle in the afternoon.
 Your fingers will be larger when you exercise, and smaller when you’re restful.

 Choosing a size that will be comfortable most of the time takes some judgement.
+Being aware of your own fluctuations in finger sizes throughout the day will also help to gauge when is best to measure your ring size.

 3. The width of your ring changes the size you need.

 Not all rings of the same size will feel the same.
-For example, an 8mm wide band will be tighter than a dainty 3mm wide band, even if they’re exactly the same size.
-You’ll need a larger size in an 8mm ring compared to a 3mm wide ring in order for it to feel comfortable.
+For example, an 8mm wide band will feel tighter than a dainty 3mm wide band, even if they’re exactly the same size.
+You’ll need a larger size in an 8mm ring compared to a 3mm wide ring in order for it to feel equally comfortable.

 Take this into account when stacking rings too.
-A 2mm ring that feels comfortable on its own may feel too tight when worn with another ring or two stacked with it.
+A 2mm ring that feels comfortable on its own may feel a little tight when worn with another ring or two stacked with it.
 So when you’re choosing a ring to add to a custom ring stack, or one that will eventually be part of an engagement ring, wedding ring and eternity ring set, worn together on the same finger, be sure to consider the size you need.

 So, which ring size should you choose?